 Offloading Technical Burden: Let the Platform Handle the Risk

-One of Shopify’s greatest strengths is its ability to absorb the complexity and risk of infrastructure, hosting, and security—areas that are expensive, unpredictable, and difficult to manage well without deep specialization.
+One of Shopify’s greatest strengths is its ability to absorb the complexity and risk of infrastructure, hosting, and security.
+These are areas that are not only expensive, unpredictable, and difficult to manage, but also require deep, ongoing specialization—something most merchants and agencies aren’t equipped to support.

 Shopify solves this by taking full ownership of the technical architecture.
 It handles everything from applying security patches and maintaining global uptime to optimizing infrastructure for speed and scalability.
 This allows merchants to focus on growth, not operations.

-Standardization is what makes this efficiency possible.
+Standardization makes this efficiency possible.
 By enforcing consistent architecture across its ecosystem, Shopify can deliver enterprise-grade reliability and protection—without passing technical burden to individual merchants.

 Key platform benefits include: